bmanjuu/HPHangman/README.md

 ## To Do List
 - [x] find an alternate API to retrieve words (there is no longer access to the current API)
-- [ ] add a label on the game screen to indicate the user's current level
+- [x] add a label on the game screen to indicate the user's current level
+- [ ] don't call API if words property has already been populated (check at the beginning of the game, may need to alter organization of properties and how they are persisted in realm)
 - [ ] add an asset text file containing a list backup words in case the user is not connected to the internet
+- [ ] have an option to toggle music on and off
+- [ ] welcome back screen if user is not nil

 ## Author
 Betty Fung